-Both sites allow residents to gain experience in electroconvulsive therapy.
+University Hospital and Madison VA Hospital sites allow residents to gain experience in electroconvulsive therapy.
 A PGY3 rotation in Quality Improvement is based on these units, too, as are senior inpatient electives.

 PGY2 residents spend 1/2 day per week for 6 months at the Geriatric Psychiatry Clinic at WisPIC.
 This provides them with a comprehensive overview of the the most common issues affecting older adults, including depression, anxiety and dementia.

 PGY3 residents spend two half-days per week for 5 weeks at the VA Geriatric Research Education & Clinical Center (GRECC) with our Geriatric Psychiatry fellowship director.

 Additional experience is available as electives at WisPIC or at Mendota Mental Health Institute.

 The Madison VA Hospital is home to comprehensive addictions services.
 PGY2 residents participate in outpatient addiction evaluations, inpatient addiction consults and an addictions therapy group.
 All residents receive buprenorphine training approximately every other year.